docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 schemaNS:arrayName[@xml:lang=’langName’]

 Returns a String.

-NOTE: Do not use this in place of getLocalizedText() or setLocalizedText().
-Those functions provide extra logic to choose the appropriate language and maintain consistency with the x-default value.
+.. note:: Do not use this in place of getLocalizedText() or setLocalizedText().

+Those functions provide
+extra logic to choose the appropriate language and maintain consistency with the x-default value.
 This function provides a path expression for an explicit language, and only for that language. composeStructFieldPath()